SACRAMENTS AT ST. PIUS X

-Parents who wish to have their child baptized must be active, participating Catholics who will nurture their child’s faith.
+Parents who wish to have their child (infant through age 6) baptized must be active, participating Catholics who will nurture their child’s faith.
 The parents must also attend a Baptismal Preparation Class, which takes place once a month (check your bulletin for upcoming dates).
 There are documents that need to be received at the parish office before a Baptismal date will be confirmed.
-Adults and children over the age of 7 who seek Baptism take part in the Rite of Christian Initiation for Adults (RCIA).
+Adults and children over the age of 7 who seek Baptism take part in RCIA (Rite of Christian Initiation for Adults).

 Please contact Wendy Barber at the parish office for more information about Baptism.

 The standard time for reception of these sacraments for children is in the 2nd grade.
 Participation in 1st grade faith formation class on Sundays or in religious education at the school is a prerequisite.
 Preparation for First Reconciliation must take place before preparing for First Eucharist.
-Parents must attend meetings to assist their children in the home component of the program, which requires working through a home preparation book and assisting their children in other activities.
+Parents must attend a retreat with their child to assist in their preparation.

 Regular Reconciliation at the parish is held on Saturdays from 4:00 to 4:45 pm or by appointment.

-Please contact Lindsay Kohl at the parish office for more information about RCIA.
+Please contact Lindsay Kohl at the parish office for more information about Confirmation.

 Congratulations!
 We look forward to working with both the bride and the groom at least 6 months before the wedding.
 The Pre-Cana program at St. Pius X consists of a group gathering at St. PIus X, several meetings with a mentor couple, an online assessment and review with a trained facilitator or deacon, an Introduction to Natural Family Planning session, and meetings with the pastor and parish wedding coordinator.
 The term "Pre-Cana" is derived from John 2:1-12, the Wedding Feast at Cana, where Jesus performs his first miracle of turning water into wine.